YUU-OTOSACA/Report_problem_bot/README.md

 The bot token, the bot administrator id, the name of the Google table where the requests are saved, the path to the json file are in the file: ...\Report_problem_bot\config\bot.ini

-To launch the bot , you need to launch the Report_problem_bot shortcut on the desktop or file ...\Report_problem_bot\bot.exe .*
-An internet connection is required for the bot to work
+To launch the bot, you need to run the file through the terminal bot.py* An internet connection is required for the bot to work